PnMercantour/requetes/geonature/upgrade/ref_nomenclatures.md

 where

-nomen.ancien_id= myidnomenclature;
+nomen.ancien_id = myidnomenclature;

-if theidnomenclature isnullthen
+if theidnomenclature is null then

 raise EXCEPTION 'Error : f_ref_nomenclatures.new_id(%) not found', myidnomenclature ;